-As parents facing a terminal prenatal diagnosis, finding the right support network is important.
+As parents facing a prenatal diagnosis of a life-limiting condition, finding the right support network is important.
 Grief is a highly individualized experience.
 As a result, the type of support you need will vary based on your personal experience, grief, needs, and expectations.
 Support can take many forms and will likely look different depending on where you are in the carrying to term journey.

 As you move through diagnosis, pregnancy, labor, delivery, and then the transition into life after loss, you may find yourself re-evaluating your needs and seeking different types of support.
 In the same way that grief is not linear, your need for support is ever-evolving.
 It is important to know that there is no one way to seek support, and you may find yourself needing a completely different network of support than your significant other or even your friend who experienced the loss of their baby.